mathematicalbasedefenders/information/PRIVACY_POLICY.md

 This website uses cookies.

 ## 7. Non-sensitive Data
 Upon getting a new personal best, if you are registered, it will be stored in your account, which is accessible in the public API.
+This information includes game data, which is tied to your account.
+It can't be deleted.
+However, the game data will not contain any sensitive information.